Photographing High School Seniors

 Reading: Introduction to posing; keeping it age appropriate; angles and perspective; shooting for more than just your senior client.

-Assignment: Photograph a senior/model and shoot two distinct poses, three different ways (make small adjustments, change the angle and crop, etc).
-Submit a gallery of 6 edited images for critique, showcasing the two poses, shot three ways.
+Assignment: Photograph a senior/model and shoot two poses, three different ways (make small adjustments, change the angle and crop, etc).
+Submit a gallery of 6 edited images for critique, showcasing two poses, shot three ways.

 Reading: Bringing everything together to capture the essence of a high school senior; engagement and expression; observing and documenting the moments in-between; showcasing their personality; utilizing social media and how to start a senior model program.

 Assignment: Photograph a senior/model, putting into action all of the tips given throughout the course.
 Choose a location with a variety of areas to work within, experiment with multiple lighting conditions.
 Focus on shooting each pose multiple ways, capturing a range of expressions.
-Submit a gallery of your favorite 5 edited images from the session for critique.
+Submit a gallery of your favorite 5 edited images (maximum) from the session for critique.

 The CMU workshop is a 100% online classroom experience.
 Once you sign up, you have access to a course forum that is open 24 hours a day so that you can learn and join discussions on your own schedule.